To what does the June 1st deadline refer? Posting the materials or receiving them?

 Do I have to submit a recording with my score?

 Applications will be considered with or without recordings.
 Scores with recordings are considered helpful in the judging process.
 Composers understand how the aural expression of music might enhance its assessment.
 Live recordings are encouraged; MIDI realizations are discouraged.
-Judges will not review DVDs or CDs.
+Judges will not review videos, DVDs or CDs.

-How should I submit my recordings?
+How should I submit my recordings with my application?

 Will the Endowment notify me when they receive my submission?